suffolklibraries/sljekyll/_events/gainsborough-2017-08-18-inspire.md

 breadcrumb: y
 ---

-Girls aged 8+ are invited for a sports session at Inspire leaving from the library.
+Children aged 8+ are invited for a sports session at Inspire leaving from the library.

 Advance booking essential.
-No need to be a member of our Girls' Group already - come along!
+No need to be a member of our Girls' or Boys' Group already - come along!